cloudtnt-rcl/RCL.CloudTnT.Express.Installation/index.md

 The applications require a SQL relational database to store its data.
 The following databases are supported

-- Sql Server
 - Postgres
 - MySql
+- Sql Server

-These databases can be hosted in the public cloud, on-premise or PC.
+These databases can be hosted in the public cloud, on-premise or stand-alone.

 ## Web Application Hosting